lirui3/lirui3.github.io/_books/2022-Procrastination_Why_You_Do_It,_What_to_Know_About_It_Now.md

 ---
 layout: page
-title: Procrastination: Why You Do It, What to Know About It Now
+title: "Procrastination: Why You Do It, What to Know About It Now"
 description: >
   Jane B Burka, Lenora M. Yuen
 img: assets/img/book_covers/2022_7.jpg